JstRelax/web-www-v2/content/warningemail/_index.en.md

 csirt:
   title: Our researchers looking for vulnerabilities
   description: >-
-    CSIRT: Computer Security Incident Response Team

-    The CSIRT handles the scanning for and disclosing of vulnerabilities, either discovered by DIVD researchers or third parties and warning people for leaked credentials and operates our CVE Numbering Authority (CNA) capability
+    Our CSIRT (Computer Security Incident Response Team) takes care of DIVD's vulnerability disclosure process.
+These vulnerabilities may be discovered by our own DIVD researchers, or come from signals from third parties.
+CSIRT initiates scanning for vulnerabilities, and reporting vulnerable systems to their respective owners.
+CSIRT also operates DIVD's CVE Numbering Authority (CNA).

     **Only owners of vulnerable instances receive a notification with the host information and mitigation steps.**